sarcasticsapien/home-assistant.github.io/source/_components/switch.broadlink.markdown

 ha_iot_class: "Local Polling"
 ---

-This `Broadlink` switch platform allow to you control Broadlink [devices](http://www.ibroadlink.com/).
+This `Broadlink` switch platform allows you to control Broadlink [devices](http://www.ibroadlink.com/).

 To enable it, add the following lines to your `configuration.yaml`: